 Published by MBA Skool Team, Last Updated: August 20, 2017

 Marketing Strategy of Dettol analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Dettol marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Dettol marketing mix, help the brand succeed in the market.

 Dettol marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Dettol Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Dettol marketing strategy can be explained as follows:

 Dettol is s global brand name in antiseptic solutions, hand-wash, soaps and sanitisers.
 Dettol’s product portfolio has the following global product categories: